mcnic16/glutenfree-recipes2023/README.md

 1. I want to see the recipes broken into various categories  so I can decide what I would like to prepare and when.

+The recipes are broken into Starters, Mains, Desserts and Drinks

 2. I want to view a list of gluten-free recipes that is healthy for me to eat.

+All the recipes will be added when you type them in and save them.

-3. I want to know the prepareations for each meal so I can allocate my time accordingly.
+3. I want to know the preparations for each meal so I can allocate my time accordingly.

+There is a section on each recipe for the preparations.

 4. I want to be able to save my recipes so I can have quick access to all my favorites.

+All recipes are automatically added to the database where you can edit or delete them,

 5. I want to view a complete list of ingredients so I  know what’s needed to prepare the dish.

+There is a section on each recipe for ingredients.

 6. I want to be able to remove ingredients from the list so I don’t double-up on items I may already have.

+There is an option to remove the items from the database.

 7. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.

+There is a directions section where you can add this and also cooking times.

 8. I want to be able to have my own personel profile where only I can add or delete items.